4 Findings

 4.1 Overview

-Human capital is the main important part of any nation.
+Human capital is the most important part of any nation.
 Irrespective of what industry or business one is working in, human force is the make or break factor.
 But it is not the same all over the world.
-A lot of countries are enjoying their labor force which is creating a huge difference in their economy (Hanushek, 2013).
-Most of them belong in the developed country criteria.
+A lot of countries are enjoying their labour force, which is creating a huge difference in their economy (Hanushek, 2013).
+Most of them belong to the developed country criteria.
 But there are a lot of developing countries who may or may not enjoy this facility.
-In this research study, we will discuss human capital and the role they play in the developing countries.
-This is necessary because every nation has human labor force but how well do they use them is the big question.
+In this research study, we will discuss human capital and the role they play in developing countries.
+This is necessary because every nation has a human labour force, but how well they use them is the big question.
 A lot needs to be done to get this question answered.
-The major questions that were highlighted in this research study included the impact that the human capital had in the development and sustenance of entrepreneurial strategies.
-This is important as for a business to grow strategies need to be prepared and implemented (Budhwar and Debrah, 2013).
-Along with that innovation is the thing that makes a huge difference in the organizations making them a success or a failure.
+The major questions that were highlighted in this research study included the impact that human capital had on the development and sustenance of entrepreneurial strategies.
+This is important because for a business to grow, strategies need to be prepared and implemented (Budhwar and Debrah, 2013).
+Along with that, innovation is the thing that makes a huge difference in the organizations, making them a success or a failure.

-The relationship that human capital has with the success or failure of various businesses in the developing countries is very close.
-One can see that despite having so much labor force a lot of countries and companies are still not as successful as other companies.
-This is because the problem lies in the training and skill set of the labor force (Pugh, 2013).
-To understand the situation better, the relationship between both of them was studied in depth with the opinion of others.
-This is the reason that the impact that the human capital has on the economic development of the U.S. is way different from that it has on China.
-The reason for this question being a part of the questionnaire is because it will give us an insight on the various factors that play a role in shaping up the economy of a nation irrespective of its size (Van den Berg, 2016).
-Also, it will help us find the reasons that if altered in the right way can be useful in the development plan of any economy, no matter whether it’s a developed or a developing country.
+The relationship that human capital has with the success or failure of various businesses in developing countries is very close.
+One can see that despite having so much labour force, a lot of countries and companies are still not as successful as other companies.
+This is because the problem lies in the training and skill set of the labour force (Pugh, 2013).
+To understand the situation better, the relationship between both of them was studied in depth with the opinions of others.
+This is the reason that the impact that human capital has on the economic development of the U.S. is very different from that it has on China.
+The reason for this question being a part of the questionnaire is because it will give us an insight into the various factors that play a role in shaping the economy of a nation irrespective of its size (Van den Berg, 2016).
+Also, it will help us find the reasons that, if altered in the right way, can be useful in the development plan of any economy, no matter whether it’s a developed or a developing country.

-To get detailed, precise information about the research questions and the factors associated with them, this research study was composed.
-As the sample size is people who are an expert when it comes to the human capital along with the economic market, it was necessary to use a technique that could apply to both (Naudé, 2014).
-The major trends when it comes to all the data and information consist of people who are very good at what they do and can be helpful in providing the relation between human capital and entrepreneurship when it comes to developing country.
-Along with that, they will help us understand the relation of the labor-capital regarding both U.S. and China which are a huge part of the research study.
+This research study was composed to get detailed, precise information about the research questions and the factors associated with them.
+As the sample size is people who are an expert when it comes to human capital along with the economic market, it was necessary to use a technique that could apply to both (Naudé, 2014).
+The major trends when it comes to all the data and information consist of people who are very good at what they do and can be helpful in providing the relation between human capital and entrepreneurship when it comes to developing countries.
+Along with that, they will help us understand the relation of the labour capital regarding both the U.S. and China, which are a huge part of the research study.
 This includes all the ways that could have played a role in collecting the data.
-After gathering all the relevant data and information for the research project, it was very important to set them according to some key theme or trend so that one can evaluate them to draw some conclusion out of them (Artuç.et.al.2015).
+After gathering all the relevant data and information for the research project, it was very important to set them according to some key theme or trend so that one can evaluate them to draw some conclusion (Artuç.et.al., 2015).
 The main theme would be based on all the factors that they think link the human capital along the economic development that causes a difference in the developing nations.

 A very important part of conducting any research is to gather all the relevant data and information that can be helpful for the research process.
 This makes the work of the researcher easy as they get an understanding of the research and what it will be about.
-A lot of research has already been done regarding human capital and the role that they play when it comes to developing countries (Dunne, 2015).
-But when talked about all the major research objectives, not much could be found out that help the researcher arrives at some solid conclusion.
+A lot of research has already been done regarding human capital and the role that it plays in developing countries (Dunne, 2015).
+However, when talking about all the major research objectives, not much could be found that helped the researcher arrive at some solid conclusion.
 This made the researcher opt for the primary method of data collection.
 This was done in the form of qualitative research data type.
-In this data type, various questions were prepared that helped us linked the research topic with the information that we wanted to acquire.
-The reason for choosing all this is because a qualitative research design will help the researcher interact with the respondent to get a clear understanding of the reasoning (Whalley and Zhao, 2013).
-This will help in gathering the data and information that affects the human capital in the developing countries.
+In this data type, various questions were prepared that helped us link the research topic with the information that we wanted to acquire.
+The reason for choosing all of this is because a qualitative research design will help the researcher interact with the respondent to get a clear understanding of the reasoning (Whalley and Zhao, 2013).
+This will help in gathering the data and information that affects the human capital in developing countries.

 4.2 Research Findings

-A very important step when it comes to look at all the research and analyze it to find the result is to be sure that everything is in a perfect sequence.
-This is because if a proper format or way is followed, then it becomes easier for everyone to understand the topic and proper evaluation can be done (Acts.et.al.2017).
-The reason one should go for presenting their detailed result in a proper sequence in respect to the research is that they will know and buts related to every aspect.
-This will make understanding easier, and better recommendations and meaningful conclusion can be drawn out of them.
+A very important step when it comes to looking at all the research and analysing it to find the result is to be sure that everything is in a perfect sequence.
+This is because if a proper format or way is followed, then it becomes easier for everyone to understand the topic, and proper evaluation can be done (Acts. et al., 2017).
+The reason one should go for presenting their detailed result in a proper sequence with respect to the research is that they will know and buts related to every aspect.
+This will make understanding easier, and better recommendations and meaningful conclusions can be drawn from them.

 Questions: